Pao Ramen

 Antimemetics

-Sep 16 ⎯ One of Charlie Munger’s most powerful mental models is to “Invert, always invert.”
+One of Charlie Munger’s most powerful mental models is to “Invert, always invert.”
 This book does exactly that by exploring the antithesis of memes: antimemes.
 These are ideas that, instead of spreading easily, fail to be retained.
 Individually or collectively.
 I’m only halfway through this book, but I can already recommend it.
-It’s packed with fascinating concepts that make your brain bubble and sizzle.
-It touches topics that feel very close to fika: building an alternative to the hostile and chaotic meme overloaded internet. xkcd tar bombIn a world where the Wario/Mario dichotomy exists, I can’t help but feel it was a missed opportunity to call them Wemes.
-But that’s not on the author: the name comes from the novel There Is No Antimemetics Division.
+It’s packed with fascinating concepts that make your brain bubble and …

 - book